herrethan/flipcarousel/README.md

 Default: *true*

 - **duration** ```number```
-Number of miliseconds for the flip transition to take.
+Number of milliseconds for the flip transition to take.
 Default: *500*

 - **itemsperpage**  ```integer```